 Types of academic concession

-The most appropriate type of concession (deferred standing, in-term-concession, late withdrawal etc.) will be determined by your unique situation and the academic requirements for your course.
+The most appropriate type of concession (standing deferred, in-term-concession, withdrawal etc.) will be determined by your unique situation and the academic requirements for your course.

 Initiating academic concession

 You may be eligible for an in-term concession if you meet the following criteria: